linker81/Reinforcement-Learning-CheatSheet/README.md

 Initially Inspired by: https://github.com/FrancescoSaverioZuppichini/Reinforcement-Learning-Cheat-Sheet but quite completely rewritten.

-A lot of tenses are extracted from Sutton-Barto Books and/or Coursera Specialization on Reinforcement Learning (https://www.coursera.org/specializations/reinforcement-learning).
+A lot of tenses are extracted from Sutton-Barto Book and/or Coursera Specialization on Reinforcement Learning (https://www.coursera.org/specializations/reinforcement-learning).

 Work-In-Progress